-- 2.1 If any member of a congregation within the Parish is known to have offended against children, or they do not have convictions or cautions but there are sound reasons why they might still pose a risk to others the Vicar must be informed.
-The Vicar must then inform the Diocesan Safeguarding Adviser and the Parish Safeguarding Officer. - 2.2 The Diocesan policy and procedures (see safeguarding.chichester.anglican.org/policy) shall be followed and steps shall be taken to ensure the protection of the young people of the Parish and others who may be vulnerable.
+2.1 If any member of a congregation within the Parish is known to have offended against children, or they do not have convictions or cautions but there are sound reasons why they might still pose a risk to others, the Vicar must be informed.
+The Vicar must then inform the Diocesan Safeguarding Adviser and the Parish Safeguarding Officer.

+2.2 The Diocesan policy and procedures (see safeguarding.chichester.anglican.org /safeguarding_policy) shall be followed, and steps shall be taken to ensure the protection of the young people of St. Andrew's, and others who may be vulnerable.
 These steps shall also lessen the possibility of the adult being wrongly accused of abuse or being tempted to abuse.
 A management plan should be drawn up and agreed with the known offender.
 Responsibility for this should be taken by the Vicar and Parish Safeguarding Officer working closely with the Diocesan Safeguarding Adviser and, as appropriate, the Police and Social Services.
-The Churchwardens, the Director of Children and Families and Youth Director will also need to be informed to the extent necessary for their roles.
+The Churchwardens, the Director of Children and Families, and Youth Director will also need to be informed to the extent necessary for their roles.
 This plan should be reviewed if circumstances change.
 Confidentiality should be maintained within the group.

-3. OUTSIDE GROUPS
+3 OUTSIDE GROUPS

-- 3.1 The Parish shall identify all outside groups using their premises. - 3.2 This record shall be held in the Church Office under the direction of the Vicar.
-A copy of this record shall be forwarded to the Parish Safeguarding Officer. - 3.3 All outside groups shall be asked to declare if they have a safeguarding policy appropriate to their activities and an agreement with regard to child protection and /or adult safeguarding shall be drawn up.
+3.1 The Parish shall identify all outside groups using their premises.

+3.2 This record shall be held in the Church Office under the direction of the Vicar.
+A copy of this record shall be forwarded to the Parish Safeguarding Officer.

+3.3 All outside groups shall be asked to declare if they have a safeguarding policy appropriate to their activities and an agreement with regard to child protection and /or adult safeguarding shall be drawn up.
 The agreement must be signed at the time the booking is accepted.
-The form shall be as described in the diocesan policy and procedure document. - 3.4 For those groups without their own policy the agreement shall stipulate that the group concerned must follow the policies and procedures adopted by the PCC.
-The group shall be required to notify the Parish Safeguarding Officer or Vicar of any concerns or allegations which arise about children in the course of their activities. - 3.5 For organisations with their own policy the agreement shall require the group to abide by the stated policy - 3.6 Again the group shall be required to notify the Parish Safeguarding Officer or Vicar of any concerns or allegations which arise about children in the course of their activities. - 3.7 For one off bookings the organiser shall be given a copy of the simplified Parish Safeguarding Policy and the Diocesan booklet, "Keeping Children Safe In The Church". - 3.8 The organisers shall be informed as to the number of helpers that are required for the number of expected children. - 3.9 Hirers are required to sign that they have read the Church's booking policy and the Diocesan booklet referred to in 3.7 above.
+The form shall be as described in the diocesan policy and procedure document.

+3.4 For those groups without their own policy the agreement shall stipulate that the group concerned must follow the policies and procedures adopted by the PCC.
+The group shall be required to notify the Parish Safeguarding Officer or Vicar of any concerns or allegations which arise about children and/or vulnerable adults in the course of their activities.

+3.5 For organisations with their own policy the agreement shall require the group to abide by the stated policy

+3.6 Again the group shall be required to notify the Parish Safeguarding Officer or Vicar of any concerns or allegations which arise about children and/or vulnerable adults, in the course of their activities.

+3.7 For one off bookings the organiser shall be given a copy of the Parish Safeguarding Policy.

+3.8 The organisers shall be informed as to the number of helpers that are required for the number of expected children.

+3.9 Hirers are required to sign that they have read the Church's booking policy, and the Safeguarding Policy referred to in 3.7 above.

+3.10 For safety, hirers shall be advised to lock the outer door ten minutes after the commencement of their group.

+3.11 When children's groups are using the upper hall, there shall be no admittance for others to this level.

-4. IDENTIFICATION AND REGISTERING OF CHURCH GROUPS
+4 IDENTIFICATION AND REGISTERING OF CHURCH GROUPS